shenwei356/sun2021-cami-profiles/README.md

-# Ground truth metagenomic profiles in CAMI format for Sun2021
+# Ground truth metagenomic profiles in CAMI format for Sun et al.

 > We
 > simulated metagenomic sequencing reads for 25 communities